Atropisomer: Stereochemical assignment

 Determining the axial stereochemistry of biaryl atropisomers can be accomplished through the use of a Newman projection along the axis of hindered rotation.
 The ortho, and in some cases meta substituents are first assigned priority based on Cahn–Ingold–Prelog priority rules.
-One scheme of nomenclature in based on envisioning the helicity defined by these groups.
+One scheme of nomenclature is based on envisioning the helicity defined by these groups.
 Starting with the substituent of highest priority in the closest ring and moving along the shortest path to the substituent of highest priority in the other ring, the absolute configuration is assigned P or Δ for clockwise and M or Λ for counterclockwise.
 Alternately, all four groups can be ranked by Cahn–Ingold–Prelog priority rules, with overall priority given to the two groups on the "front" atom of the Newman projection.
 The two configurations determined in this way are termed R_{a} and S_{a}, in analogy to the traditional R/S for a traditional tetrahedral stereocenter.